Sickness Insurance (loss of wages) (ZV)

 2. What should you do when you are ill?

-4. Unfitness for work after the first two days is determined by the SVB examining doctor.
+3. Unfitness for work after the first three days is determined by the SVB examining doctor.

 You are entitled to sickness insurance benefits, if you comply with the regulations.